lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 }
 ```

+It works now 🎉🎉🎉

-It works 🎉.
-Now we get data no matter which instance we hit so we could put a
+We get a word count no matter which instance we hit so we could put a load
-load balancer in front of them.
+balancer in front of them and clients could start querying for words.

 Now that we know how an interactive query endpoint looks like, we can discuss
 the trade-offs of this approach.

-While it may sound obvious to say that an
+While it may sound obvious to say that an interactive query is _first of all_ a
-interactive query is first of all a Kafka Streams application, it's instead a
-good starting point for the discussion.
+Kafka Streams application, it's instead a good starting point for the

-Kafka Streams application have a pretty peculiar deployment strategy.
-First of
+discussion.
+These applications have a pretty peculiar deployment strategy.
-all, there's no way to do rolling restarts which you may be used to for HTTP
+There's no way to do rolling restarts which is a pretty nice strategy for
-endpoints.
-This stragegy conflicts with how Kafka Streams applications does
+avoiding downtime.
+The problem is that rolling restarts conflict with how Kafka
-parallelism.
-You can't really start a new version of the app with updated code
+Streams applications do parallelism.
+You can't really start a new version of the
-_and_ the same `StreamsConfig.APPLICATION_ID_CONFIG`, the app would immediately
+app with updated code _and_ the same `StreamsConfig.APPLICATION_ID_CONFIG`, the
-go into rebalancing mode to reassign some of the partitions.
-If your endpoint
+app would immediately go into rebalancing mode to reassign some of the
+partitions.
+So what are your options?

-can afford a little downtime, you can just restart the application.
-Generally,
+If your endpoint can afford a little downtime, you can just restart the
-restoration is really fast (thanks to those persistent stores we use for
+application.
+Generally, restoration is really fast (thanks to those persistent
-interactive queries).
-Of course, in some context, a little downtime might be
+stores we use for interactive queries).
+Often though a little downtime might be
 already problematic.
 In such cases, the easiest way out is to deploy a new
 version of the application all together (meaning with a new app id).
 While I
-don't really advocate for "immutable deployment" in general, that's definitely
+don't really advocate for "immutable deployment" in general, that's probably the
-how this would look like.
-Also it's worth noticing you will have to do that
+simplest strategy here.
+Also it's worth noticing you must deploy an new
-_anyway_ in case of a topology change.
-Which leads to further considerations to
+application _anyway_ in case you change the topology of your app.
+That leads to
-make sure you know what you're getting yourself into:
+further considerations:

 - How long a Kafka Streams application takes to recompute the state can be done
   rather precisely.
 You need to know your end to end throughput (how long it